princefelix-23/CST8915_Assignment2/README.md

 1. **Apply the YAML file to the AKS cluster:**

-   - Use the K8s deployment YAML files provided under `Deployment Files\Service` to deploy each microservices or use the `aps-all-in-one.yaml` to deploy All.
+   - You can either deploy individual microservices using their respective YAML files located under `Deployment Files\Service`, or deploy all services at once using the `aps-all-in-one.yaml`.
    - Open the terminal and run the following command to apply the YAML configuration and deploy the application to AKS.

      ```
      kubectl apply -f <yaml-file-name>.yaml
      ```

+     Or to deploy everything at once:

      ```
      kubectl apply -f aps-all-in-one.yaml
      ```